Naushon Island: Topography

-Naushon and the smaller islands that surround it, Uncatena, Nonamesset, Monohansett, Bull, Cedar, Bachelor, Veckatimest, Weepecket, and some smaller ones, are private property and closed to the public, with the exception of three beaches, Kettle Cove, West Beach, and Tarpaulin Cove, and Weepeckit Island, off the north shore of Naushon, in Buzzards Bay.
+Naushon and the smaller islands that surround it, Uncatena, Nonamesset, Monohansett, Bull, Cedar, Bachelor, Veckatimest, Weepecket, and some smaller ones, are private property and closed to the public.
+Despite largely being private property, there are several public areas: Kettle Cove, West Beach, and Tarpaulin Cove, and Weepeckit Island, which is off the north shore of Naushon, in Buzzards Bay.

 Opening to the east northeast, Hadley Harbor, on the east end of Naushon, is relatively deep and is well protected from storms.
 At the mouth of Hadley Harbor, Bull Island is open to picnickers.
 Other bays include Inner Harbor, Lackeys Bay, Monsod Bay, and Northwest Gutter.

-On Naushon, there are no paved roads but many miles of trails through the mostly beech woods.
-A lighthouse sits above Tarpaulin Cove.
+On Naushon, there are no paved roads.
+Instead, there are many miles of trails through the mostly beech woods.
+Notably, a lighthouse sits above Tarpaulin Cove.